Tuesday, October 4, 2011

 Who has hit his mid-fifties?!

-I was also travelling a lot in my work
+I was traveling a lot in my work

 That took me to a lot of cities

-Counting coup... except, rather than hitting my enemy with a stick
+Except, rather than hitting my enemy with a stick,

 I would purchase a dealer pin for my collection